 About Our Farm

-We raise Organic pick-your-own blueberries and purebred Icelandic sheep.
+We raise organic blueberries and purebred Icelandic sheep.

 Knoll Farm is a certified organic family farm on a steep hillside in the heart of the Green Mountains, near Waitsfield, Vermont.
 The land has been in agriculture since 1804 and its buildings are on the National Register of Historic Places.
 The land, which tilts to the southeast, is perfectly suited for growing berries, and our large flock of Icelandic sheep enjoys the pastures and woodland edges.
 Our land has spectacular views of the Northfield and Green Mountain ranges.

-Helen Whybrow and Peter Forbes came to the farm in 2001 and started our sheep and berry operation with the intent to reclaim tired pastures and grow perennial food crops that are healthy, productive, and native to this ecosystem.
-We became certified organic in 2012.
+We came to the farm in 2001 and started our sheep and berry operation with the intent to reclaim tired pastures and grow perennial food crops that are healthy, productive, and native to this ecosystem.
 Success is in seeing the soils regenerate and pastures grow more lush and diverse from intensive grazing and no-till practices, to see the wild pollinators rebound through conservation plantings, and to sustainably harvest healthy meat and vegetables with no chemical fertilizers, feeds or sprays.

-Our BERRIES, PRODUCE and FIELDS are CERTIFIED ORGANIC
+Our ORCHARDS, GARDENS and FIELDS are CERTIFIED ORGANIC

 Our Icelandic sheep are 100% grass-fed.